najibghadri/Shapr3DHomework/README.md

 ### Database

-I avoid file naming collisions by using the transaction id in the name of the uploaded and converted output files.
+I use the transaction id to create folders and put the input and output file of each conversion into thus avoiding collisions and keeping it secure.

 The conversion tx ID (txid) is generated on Node, with the performant [nanoid](https://github.com/ai/nanoid) library.
-The alphabet is "123456789abcdefghijklmnopqrstuvwxyz" and the length is 32 characters, which gives 1%/~23 trillions years chance of collision under 1000 IDs/second frequency ([ref](https://alex7kom.github.io/nano-nanoid-cc/?alphabet=123456789abcdefghijklmnopqrstuvwxyz&size=32&speed=1000&speedUnit=second)).
+The alphabet is 42 character long and the length of an ID is 32 characters, which gives 1%/~23 trillions years chance of collision under 1000 IDs/second frequency ([ref](https://alex7kom.github.io/nano-nanoid-cc/?alphabet=123456789abcdefghijklmnopqrstuvwxyz&size=32&speed=1000&speedUnit=second)).

 The schema is defined in shapr-server/shapr.sql
 I use the well-tested knex.js library for database connection.
 Knex allows migrations and and seed based table generation, important for production.